Healthy Homes Assessment Roys Hill

 Draught Stopping Roys Hill

-Draughts are a major cause of dropping temperatures within houses.
-A cold home will cost more to heat, which means wasting energy and increased bills.
+Draughts are a major cause of dropping temperatures within households.
+A draughty house will cost more to heat, which means wasting energy and resulting in higher bills.

-If you are able to feel external air flowing in or a clear draught from a crack or a gap and you can feel it, it is probably a gap or hole which needs sealing in somehow.
-Cracks and gaps that are large should be fixed permanently.
-Any gaps greater than 3mm that let air in or out from the house need seals.
-In the case of an open fireplace isn’t in use it can cause draughts and should be sealed off.
-Landlords and property managers are responsible for ensuring that these draughts are stopped as much as possible.
+If you are able to feel external air entering or the air is clear from a gap or hole that is, it’s probably a gap or hole which needs sealing in some way.
+Cracks or gaps with large gaps must be fixed permanently.
+The gaps that exceed 3mm that allow air in or out into your house need the sealing.
+For instance, if an open fireplace is not in use, it can create draughts.
+This should be sealed off.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed whenever imaginable.

-You don’t need to cover up holes or gaps in the building.
-For instance, small gaps around windows and doors may be required to allow for movement of the building as the house heats and cools, to allow them to be opened and closed rather than sticking.
-We will test the windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes in the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for the movement of the structure when the household warms and cools in order to let them be shut and opened, rather than securing.
+We will inspect the windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections